tipeslowly/textiles/content/3_Kesi Silk.md

 #### *jie* (‘knotting’)

 Two or three similarly coloured wefts with varying degrees of brightness create adjacent lines of colour ranging from light to dark.
-The subtle shading effect in the scrolling clouds was achieved using the *jie* (‘knotting’) technique.
+The subtle shading effect in the scrolling clouds below was achieved using the *jie* (‘knotting’) technique.
 {{< q-figure id="figures_moonlight" >}}